shpml/fundamentals/06_chapter/05_lesson.md

 -bash: Where: command not found
 ```

 Great.
-We've established that our command line doesn't understand plain English, and that we'll have to use special words to make up our commands.
+We've established that our command line doesn't understand plain English, and that we'll have to use special words while writing our commands.
 Let's try this one to start:

 ```
 $ pwd